Educational psychologist: In the United States

 In the most basic sense of standards for education requirements in the United States, an educational psychologist needs a bachelor's degree, followed by a master's degree, and commonly finishing with a PhD or a PsyD in Educational Psychology.
 Specifically in California, an educational psychologist candidate (commonly referred to as a LEP or Licensed Educational Psychologist) must have a minimum of a master's degree in psychology or a related field in educational psychology.
 This degree must be coupled with a minimum of three years of experience, including two years as a credential school psychologist and one year of supervised professional experience in an accredited school psychology program.
-After completing these requirements, a candidate will then taken an LEP examination to determine if the applicant will be approved.
+After completing these requirements, a candidate will then take an LEP examination to determine if the applicant will be approved.
 These requirements are widely accepted by the Board of Behavioral Sciences (BBS) and are considered the common standard.
 States may have varying standards, but the aforementioned standards are a commonality when working in a school setting.
 Another route that can be followed is in the research field.
 It involves many of the same standards without the direct link of being in a school setting.
 Those with a research setting are typically employed through a university and do research based on their own and others' findings.
 They may also teach at the university in their respective field.

 Handbooks, application forms, and board reviews can be found at various websites: